Chris Kaba: Armed officers step back from duties after Kaba murder charge

 The officer, who has not been named, appeared in court on Thursday.

-The Met said many armed officers were "worried" about how the decision impacts them.
-Some firearms officers from other forces are to be deployed in the capital as a contingency measure.
+The Met said many armed officers were "worried" about how the decision impacts on them.
+Some firearms officers from other forces are to be deployed in London as a contingency measure.

-The force said it continued to have firearms officers deployed in London and they were being supported from Saturday evening by a limited number of armed officers from neighbouring forces.
+The force said it continued to have firearms officers in the capital and they were being supported from Saturday evening by a limited number of armed officers from neighbouring forces.

-The Met Police said firearms officers were concerned the Crown Prosecution Service decision to charge the officer "signals a shift in the way the decisions they take in the most challenging circumstances will be judged".
+The Met Police said the firearms officers were concerned the Crown Prosecution Service decision to charge the officer "signals a shift in the way the decisions they take in the most challenging circumstances will be judged".

 A force spokesperson said: "A number of officers have taken the decision to step back from armed duties while they consider their position.
 That number has increased over the past 48 hours.